charliekuldip/charles-react/README.md

-# Charles Davis Portfoliio 2017
+# Charles Davis Portfolio 2017

 - Built with React JS, React Router, and compiled with Webpack